Kais Saied: 2021 self-coup

 On 24 August 2021, Saied extended the suspension of parliament, although the constitution stated the parliament can only be suspended for a month, raising concerns in some quarters about the future of democracy in the country.
 On 22 September, Saied announced that he will rule by decree and ignore parts of the constitution.
 Saied named Najla Bouden as Prime Minister on 29 September 2021, making her the first female prime minister both in Tunisia and the Arab world.
 Protests against consolidation of power continued in October 2021.
 On 13 December 2021, Saied extended the suspension of the parliament until a new election takes place, and announced a nationwide public consultation that would take place from 1 January until 20 March 2022 to gather suggestions for constitutional and other reforms after which Saied would appoint a committee of experts to draft a new constitution.
-The draft was released in 30 June ahead of the 2022 Tunisian constitutional referendum, with Saied announcing that new parliamentary elections would be held on 17 December 2022, after going through the referendum and preparing a new electoral system.
+The draft was released on 30 June ahead of the 2022 Tunisian constitutional referendum, with Saied announcing that new parliamentary elections would be held on 17 December 2022, after going through the referendum and preparing a new electoral system.
 The referendum was scheduled for 25 July 2022, with opposition, such as the National Salvation Front—a coalition made up of several political parties, including Ennahda, Al Amal, the Dignity Coalition, Heart of Tunisia, announcing that they would boycott the referendum.
 The new constitution was approved with 94.5% of the vote, despite a low turnout of 30.5%.
 Saied declared victory and promised that Tunisia will enter the new phase after he got increased power, some of which was unchecked.
 After the parliamentary election, the National Salvation Front called for Kais Saied to resign after less than 9% of eligible voters took part in the elections.
 Since the self-coup, several high-ranking politicians, such as former prime ministers Ali Larayedh and Hamadi Jebali, and former president Moncef Marzouki, have been arrested.

 On 5 January 2022, the Tunisian judiciary referred 19 predominantly high-ranking politicians to court for "electoral violations" allegedly committed during the 2019 presidential elections.
-Among the 19 were four former prime ministers, Youssef Chahed, Elyes Fakhfakh, Mehdi Jomaa and Hamadi Jebali, as well as former president Moncef Marzouki, and the head of the Ennahda party movement, Rachid Ghannouchi.
+Among the 19 were four former prime ministers, Youssef Chahed, Elyes Fakhfakh, Mehdi Jomaa and Hamadi Jebali, as well as former president Moncef Marzouki, and the head of the Ennahda party movement, Rached Ghannouchi.
 In February 2022, Saied dissolved the Supreme Judicial Council, the body charged with judicial independence.
 According to the country's justice minister, the Saied has indicated that rather than eliminating the Supreme Judicial Council, he will restructure it.
 This comes days after the country's decision to disband the highest judicial body, which drew international condemnation.
 As a result of the president's decisions, more than two hundred judges and attorneys in black robes demonstrated outside the main court in Tunisia's capital in February 2022.
 On 13 February 2022, Saied issued a proclamation appointing a temporary Supreme Judiciary Council.